Melo21/ShelterOutcomes/README.md

 # ShelterOutcomes
-Dataset from is from Kaggle

 Relationships I would like to analyze
 <li>Pets by Outcome</li>
 <li>Dogs by Outcome</li>
 <li>Cats by Outcome</li>

+#Tools I used
+Python Notebook, Dataset from is from Kaggle